Art Curation & Conservation

 - Gravina, Botromagno, Museum Foundation E. Pomarici Santomasi

-- An afternoon swim at the beach or an evening on a coastal town.
+- An afternoon swim at the beach or an evening in a coastal town.

 *Field trips and projected itinerary are subject to changes depending on weather conditions, museum and third parties operating hours, and unforeseen circumstances.